Look at the following sentences. The sentences consist of infinitive.

 1) To-infinitive:

-Structure – A to-infinitive is formed with 'to' plus verb (base form) i.e. to + V1.- I like to eat pizzas.
+Structure – A to-infinitive is formed with 'to' plus verb (base form) i.e. to + V1.- I like to eat pizza.

 - Ramit loves to criticise the government.